Effect of environmental exposures on lung disease progression

-Main goal: Foster collaboration and exchange of ideas amongst members and meeting attendees that facilitates more NIEHS funding within CHHE
+Main goal: Foster collaboration and exchange of ideas amongst members and facilitate more NIEHS funding.

 Research in the Adler Lab centers around the molecule known as MARCKS (Myristoylated Alanine-Rich C Kinase Substrate).
 This lab was the first to develop a means to inhibit MARCKS’ function in cells, and we have found that MARCKS is involved integrally in several critical cell functions; in fact, overactivity or overexpression of MARCKS is associated with several disease states.
 A drug based on basic research in this laboratory has been developed and tested in human patients with inflammatory airway disease.
 Additional pre-clinical studies indicate that inhibition of MARCKS may be a therapeutic target in Acute Respiratory Distress Syndrome as well as cancer metastasis, and the current direction of the lab is towards defining the role of MARCKS in these disease areas.